jarviscanada/jarvis_data_eng_AnthonyFakhoury/linux_sql/README.md

 ### queries.sql

-This script contains SQL queries to resolve specific business problems.
-The queries are designed to analyze the hardware information and usage data stored in the database.
-Example problems that can be resolved include:
+The queries.sql file contains SQL queries to answer specific business questions related to the Linux Cluster Monitoring Agent project.
+These queries are designed to analyze the hardware information and usage data stored in the PostgreSQL database.

-- Identifying hosts with the highest CPU usage.
-- Monitoring memory usage trends over time.
-- Detecting disk space usage patterns.
+SQL Queries in queries.sql
+Group Hosts by Hardware Info: This query groups hosts by the number of CPUs and sorts them by memory size in descending order within each CPU group.
+Average Memory Usage: This query calculates the average used memory percentage over 5-minute intervals for each host.
+Detect Host Failures: This query detects host failures by identifying hosts that insert less than three data points within a 5-minute interval.

 #### Usage
 ```sh